Tuition fee reduction and contribution to living costs worth £10,000 for UK students applying for Humanities or Business and Management degrees.

 Your statement will be judged on how effectively and convincingly you respond to the above.

 - Evidence of the financial support you received at undergraduate level and the basis on which this was received and why.
-The sources this could be from are: Student Finance England, Student Awards Agency Scotland, Student Finance Wales, Student Finance Northern Ireland, or a university-funded bursary (where this has been awarded on the basis of financial need)
+The sources this could be from are: Student Finance England, Student Awards Agency Scotland, Student Finance Wales, Student Finance Northern Ireland, University funded bursary, where this has been awarded on the basis of financial need.

-- Evidence of having achieved or expected to achieve a 2:1 or First Class undergraduate degree or equivalent
+- Evidence of having achieved or expected to achieve a 2.1 or First Class undergraduate degree or equivalent.
+Preference will be given to those with a First Class degree.

-- The piece of work from you undergraduate degree that you are most proud of.
+- The piece of work from your undergraduate degree that you are most proud of.

 Read our full terms and conditions.